Drew Waters Player Props: Royals vs. Twins

-The Kansas City Royals, including Drew Waters and his .500 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Kenta Maeda and the Minnesota Twins at Target Field, Tuesday at 2:10 PM ET.
+On Wednesday, Drew Waters (hitting .333 in his past 10 games) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 7:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Twins.
+He had a hitless performance in his previous game (0-for-4) against the Twins.

 Drew Waters Game Info & Props vs. the Twins